Acknowledgement of Country

 The Tenants’ Union of New South Wales recognises that Aboriginal and Torres Strait Islander people are the First Peoples of Australia.
 Our office is on the lands of the Gadigal people of the Eora Nation.

-In keeping with the NSW Aboriginal Land Rights Act 1983, the TU acknowledges that the land in the State of New South Wales is of spiritual, social, cultural and economic importance to Aboriginal people, the traditional owners of the land.
+In keeping with the NSW Aboriginal Land Rights Act 1983, the Tenants' Union acknowledges that the land in the State of New South Wales is of spiritual, social, cultural and economic importance to Aboriginal people, the traditional owners of the land.
 It is fitting to acknowledge the importance which all land in NSW has for the Aboriginal people and the need of the Aboriginal people for the land.
-The TU acknowledges that as a result of past government decisions, the amount of land set aside for Aboriginal people has been progressively reduced without compensation.
+The Tenants' Union acknowledges that as a result of past government decisions, the amount of land set aside for Aboriginal people has been progressively reduced without compensation.

 Artwork by Aboriginal Artist Pauline Coxon